mprestin77/oci-vgpu-kvm/README.md

 ![image](https://user-images.githubusercontent.com/54962742/186746069-48828d66-d979-42c1-a19c-7840074f28ab.png)

-You can also check the client license status from the host by using following command:
+You can also check the client license status from the host by using the following command:

 nvidia-smi vgpu -q